Climbing Mt Fuji

 - A lot of water and an energy drink.

-- If possible a small, light camera, which is also robust,
+- If possible a small, light camera, which is also robust, or a smartphone,

 - Avoid bringing a reflex camera or just take one lens,

 Climbing Mount Fuji is a fascinating experience: from cordial exchanges during breaks, to murmurs of effort supported by all the climbers on difficult passages.
 Near the summit, the trail tightens, the silence becomes unreal in the shadow of the majestic Mount Fuji cast by the full moon.
-Employees of the National Park encourage the hikers and give the time remaining before reaching the summit.
+Staff of the National Park encourage the hikers and give the time remaining before reaching the summit.

 Then the path goes under the last toriiĀ ā©ļø gate and reaches the summit where the horizon unfolds, giving an incredible vista on the region of Hakone to Tokyo Bay, surrounded by a sea of clouds.
 The rising sun offers a wonderful, yet strangely calm sight, and Japanese people start shouting 'banzai!', while their flag is flying in the wind and the national anthem is played through ageless speakers.